Home > Analyses > Utilities > The Southern Company

 Risk Analysis

-Below is a table summarizing key risks facing The Southern Company, including their likelihood and potential impact on investment value:
+Below is a detailed table summarizing key risks facing The Southern Company in 2026:

 CategoryDescriptionProbabilityImpact